ZEROITRAYO/OTP-generator/README.md

 # OTP-generator
-Feel free to eddit the code
+Feel free to eddit the code;
-Thnak you
+Thank you